bhoward/csc424-template/README.md

       2. Search for Command Prompt.
       3. Click that to open it.
       4. Go to this directory: `cd <path to>/csc424-template` Replace `<path to>` with your directory path.

+3. If you do not already have Java and Node installed, see [https://adoptium.net/temurin/releases/] and [https://nodejs.org/en/download/package-manager/current].

 3. Run `sbt` (if you already have SBT installed), `./sbt.sh` (OS X and Linux) or `sbt.bat` (Windows) to start SBT.
-4. Type `run` in SBT to run the @main method, or `console` if you want to explore in an interactive console, or `test` to run unit tests
+4. Type `run` in SBT to run the @main method, or `console` if you want to explore in an interactive console, or `test` to run Scala unit tests.

+5. To run JavaScript unit tests, type `npm test` at the terminal prompt (_not_ the SBT prompt; use `exit` to get out of SBT if it is running).
+6. To run a JavaScript file with a main method, run `node <filename>`.
+For example, `node src/main/js/assignment1/Group.js`.

-5. You can also run this in a GitHub Codespace.
+7. You can also run this repository in a GitHub Codespace.

 [creative-scala]: https://creativescala.org/